 The State Environmental Commission (SEC) will hold a meeting on Wednesday, October 14, 2015 at 9:00 am in Carson City.
-The meeting location in Carson City is the Nevada Legislative Building located at 401 South Carson Street, Room 2135.
-The purpose of the meeting is to receive comments from all interested persons regarding the information listed on this agenda.
+The meeting location is the Nevada Legislative Building located at 401 South Carson Street, Room 2135.
+The purpose of the meeting is to receive comments from all interested persons regarding the information listed on this notice and the meeting agenda.